Burma, April 1894

 He could not force his throat to shape any further words; either Holmes would arrive at the correct conclusion or he would not, and Watson refused to beg, though his heart might break while he waited; he could feel it cracking in his chest even now.

 But after a long moment Holmes made an inarticulate noise and shook off his paralysis, putting his head down and closing the gap between them.
-Watson pride is pride could not allow them to see his face at this moment, but there was neither hesitation nor resistance when he stepped into their embrace, their arms cinching tight around his back and waist and drawing him close.
+Watson knew his pride could not allow them to see his face at this moment, but there was neither hesitation nor resistance when he stepped into their embrace, their arms cinching tight around his back and waist and drawing him close.

 “Watson,” Holmes said, voice muffled and breaking, “Mary.
 I am—I did not—“